 Make Glow in the Dark LEGO Minifigures

-- Mix your glue and glow in the dark gel in a ratio of about 2:1.
+- Mix glue and glow in the dark gel in a ratio of about 2:1.
 If you have 4 ounces of glue, add about 2 ounces of gel.
 This doesn’t have to be exact at all.
 I just squirted the gel directly into the glue bottle and shook it up!
-Check to see if your glue mixture is bright enough by simply turning off the lights.
+Check to see if your glue mixture is bright enough by simply turning off the lights and looking at the bottle.

 - Squirt the glue mixture into the silicone LEGO molds.
 Fill each mold up all the way!
 As they dry they get thinner and thinner so it’s best to start them out as thick as possible.